tibco-bnl/workshop-tibco-platform/README.md

 The following sandbox VMs can be used:

-1) Docker Desktop for WSL.
-This setup is suitable for users with Windows 11 and Windows Subsystem for Linux (WSL) + Docker Desktop.
+1) Docker Desktop for WSL with Kubernetes.
+This setup is suitable for users with Windows 11 and Windows Subsystem for Linux (WSL) + Docker Desktop including Kubernetes.
 In this setup the Kubernetes environment of Docker Desktop is used as the base infrastructure.
-[See for a description here](docs/baseplatforms/install-dockerdesktop-on-wsl.md).
+[See for a description here](docs/baseplatforms/install-docker-desktop-on-wsl.md).

 2) Ubuntu on WSL.
 This setup is suitable for users with Windows 11 and Windows Subsystem for Linux (WSL).
 The platform is installed on an instance of Ubuntu running in WSL.